TELUS Canada 4G & LTE Wireless Network Coverage Maps

 How much do long distance phone calls cost?

-TELUS offers international long distance calling add-ons for your pre-existing plan.
+TELUS also offers international long distance calling add-ons for your pre-existing plan.
 If you do not purchase a long distance add-on service, you will be charged the current standard long-distance rates.

 Can I travel to an international country with my TELUS phone?